 - Let your baby have periods of undisturbed sleep.
 Try not to wake your baby if they appear to be sleeping. - Protect your baby's eyes from the light and try to avoid loud noise.
-Try to do cares and interact with your baby during these awake periods.
+Your baby will have increasing awake periods. - Try to do cares and interact with your baby during these awake periods.